bmckercher/Windows-SDK/CONTRIBUTING.md

-# Contribute to CA Mobile App Services SDK
+# Contribute to CA Windows Mobile SDK
 Contributions are welcome and much appreciated.
 Just follow these easy steps to contribute.

 ## Our Development Process